 Rather than seeing refugees as a political problem, Christians around the world ought to be eager to address the urgent physical and spiritual needs of refugees.
+They should be ministering the refugees.
 Many of these people have never even heard the gospel, which means that some Christians will have an opportunity to reach the unreached right in their own backyard.
 Our response should not be driven by fear, but rather by faith.
 We should remember that it is only by God’s grace that we are not refugees.

 While refugees are often ignored or mistreated, God told his people in the Old Testament to be merciful toward sojourners.
 The same principle holds true today, as Christ told us to look at everyone as our neighbor.
 Christians should also reach out to refugees in obedience to the Great Commission.
 Christ sent us to make disciples of all nations, and that includes those who are forced from their homeland.

 Neighbors on the Move

 Christ’s command to love our neighbor—a command that repeated directly from the Old Testament—applies not only to those who look like us or those who convenient to serve, but also to sojourners and refugees.
 Several passages sum up our obligation to refugees: